-In line with Scottish Government guidance, the plan for the period 1 April 2023 to 31 March 2023 has been underway for submission to Scottish Government - providing update and further iteration of the existing Operational Plans developed, and summarising key areas of activity for the next financial year.
-It includes a focus on staff wellbeing, workforce and finance plans for the year, continued management of the residual impact of Covid 19, as well as learning from the pandemic.
-The Board has received reports at each of its meetings throughout the pandemic, to set out the actions taken.
+In line with Scottish Government guidance, the plan for the period 1 April 2024 to 31 March 2025 has been underway with submission to Scottish Government - providing update and further iteration of the existing Annual Delivery Plans developed, and summarising key areas of activity for the next financial year.
+It includes a focus on staff wellbeing, workforce and finance plans for the year, continued mitigation from the legacy impacts of the pandemic.
+The Board received reports at each of its meetings throughout the year, to set out the actions taken.
 The national approach supports the Scottish Government National Outcomes Framework (Scotland Performs).

 The service has established a reputation for providing world class forensic mental health care.
 Visitors to the service both from home and abroad have been hugely positive about the patient centred approach and focus on recovery.
-Working with partners in our Forensic Network, we have established a reputation for high standards of care, innovative research and education and wish to maintain that in 2022/23.
+Working with partners in our Forensic Network, we have established a reputation for high standards of care, innovative research and education and wished to maintain that in 2023/24.

 Addressing health and social inequalities for our patient group is a major challenge.
 As a nosmoking facility and illicit drug and alcohol free area, the twin challenges of smoking and substance misuse are areas of existing success.
 Our primary challenge is patient obesity and its related physical health problems.
 The Board is building on existing measures to promote healthier choices for patients and will be delivering an agreed programme of initiatives over the coming year to improve the physical wellbeing of our patients.
+This approach has been supported by colleagues from Public Health Scotland.